cschellberg/EdgeGateway/README.md

 The services are implemented on the EdgeNanoServer through annotations.
 And example can be seen in the class, ExampleEdgeDevice.
 This will encapsulate the service name and parameters into a JSON payload and send it to the python client.

 I am also working on a test client in C++

+Any questions can be referred to Donald Schellberg dschellberg@gmail.com
+I am also available for consulting